The Uganda Refinery

 The National Oil and Gas Policy for Uganda 2008 recommends refining the discovered oil in-country to supply the national and regional petroleum product demand before consideration of exportation.

-Following enactment of the Midstream Act, the Ministry together with the other arms of Government put in place General Licensing, National Content and Health, Safety and Environment (HSE) regulations to operationalize the Act.
+Following enactment of the Midstream Act, the Ministry of Energy, and Mineral Development together with the other arms of Government put in place general Licensing, National Content, and Health, Safety and Environment (HSE) regulations to operationalise the Act.

 Land Acquisition

-The acquisition of the land required for the refinery commenced in 2012 with the preparation of a Resettlement Action Plan (RAP) for Project Affected Persons (PAPs) and was concluded.
-Overall, two thousand, six hundred, seventy (2,670) people were affected by the project.
+The acquisition of the land required for the Refinery commenced in 2012 with the preparation of a Resettlement Action Plan (RAP) for Project Affected Persons (PAPs) and was concluded.
+Overall, 2,670 people were affected by the Project.
 The PAPs were either given cash compensation or resettled to a near by location acquired by Government.

-The Government constructed houses for seventy-two (72) PAPs who opted for physical resettlement and in addition provided them with their farmland equivalent.
-The land titles for the houses and farmland were handed over to seventy-two (72) PAPs in Kyakaboga – Hoima District as part of the RAP implementation for the Refinery project on 19th May 2022.
+The Government constructed houses for seventy-two (72) PAPs who opted for physical resettlement.
+The land titles for the houses, and farmland were handed over to seventy-two (72) PAPs in Kyakaboga – Hoima District as part of the RAP implementation for the refinery project on 19th May 2022.